noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 How to Access Mobility Data With API v2
 =======================================

-.. versionchanged:: 2021.05 moved technical info to dataset section and added new examples.

 The new :strong:`API v2` (see :ref:`the description <ninja api>`) for the Mobility domain has simplified the access to data; among its features, we recall that there is now one single endpoint from which